STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications: Preliminaries

-where $p_i$ and $q_i$ are convex.
-These equality constraints are expressed as the pair of inequality constraints

-Note that $f_i(\boldsymbol{z}),g_i(\boldsymbol{z})$ can be $0$.
-The class of DC programs is broad; the almost only condition imposed on the program is merely to know whether each function is convex or concave.
-Thus, once they are known, a wide range of nonconvex programs become DC programs. \end{defi}
+by encoding them as a pair of inequality constraints $q_i(z)-~r_i(z)~\leq~0$ and~$r_i(z)-q_i(z) \leq 0.$ \end{defi} The class of DC programs is broad; for example, any~$C^2$ function can be expressed as a DC function~\cite{Hartman1959p707}.
+Moreover, it also includes some non-differentiable functions.

-The CCP involves a majorization step, where concave terms are replaced with a convex upper bound, and a minimization step, where the resulting convex problem is solved.
-In this study, we adopt the simplest form of majorization, which is linearization at the current point at each iteration.
-Specifically, three types of functions in \eqref{eq:dc} are linearized: \begin{defi} \textit{(Convex-Concave Procedure (CCP))} CCP is an iterative procedure that linearizes all of the following three types of functions at each iteration: \begin{itemize} \item[\rnum{1})] function $g_0(\boldsymbol{z})$ in the cost \eqref{eq:dc1}; \item[\rnum{2})] functions $g_i(\boldsymbol{z})$ in inequality constraints \eqref{eq:dc2}; \item[\rnum{3})] functions $p_i(\boldsymbol{z})$ \textit{ and } $q_i(\boldsymbol{z})$ in equality constraints \eqref{eq:dc3}, \end{itemize} where all functions are non-affine convex functions. \end{defi} It is worth noting that the third form, non-affine convex functions $p_i(\boldsymbol{z})$ \textit{ and } $q_i(\boldsymbol{z})$ in equality constraints \eqref{eq:dc3} are also approximated by CCP.
-This is because an equality constraint is transformed into two inequalities \eqref{eq:dc4} and both convex functions can make either inequality concave.
+The CCP involves two steps: a majorization step, where concave terms are replaced with a convex upper bound, and a minimization step, where the resulting convex problem is solved.
+This study adopts the simplest form of majorization, which is linearization at the current point at each iteration.
+Specifically, the CCP linearizes all \textit{(nonaffine) concave functions} in the following forms: \rnum{1}) function~$r_0(z)$ in the cost~\eqref{eq:dc1}; \rnum{2}) functions~$r_i(z)$ in inequality constraints~\eqref{eq:dc2}; \rnum{3}) functions~$q_i(z)$ \textit{ and }~$r_i(z)$ in equality constraints~\eqref{eq:dc3}.

-The CCP can be shown that (i) all of the iterates are feasible if the starting point is in the feasible set and (ii) the objective value converges (possibly to negative infinity, see \cite{Lipp2016-fa,Sriperumbudur_lanckriet_2009} for a proof).
-Thus, it does not need to restrict the update at each iteration (nor to perform a line search), contrary to the traditional SQP methods that often limit the update in the trust regions.
-Moreover, CCP often converges within fewer iterations than traditional SQP methods.
+Although SQP algorithms have been popular for their per-iteration solving as quadratic programs, advances in algorithms for tackling more general convex programs, such as second-order cone programs (SOCPs), have made it possible to exploit additional problem structure and potentially achieve better solutions through CCP.
+Although the computation time per iteration in CCP can be longer due to solving general convex programs, CCP can outperform SQP in terms of total computation time when the number of iterations required for convergence is sufficiently small.